Understanding Ting Whole Home Wi‑Fi

 Ting Whole Home Wi‑Fi is powered by your fiber connection and a mesh network of eero devices working together to cover your whole home.
 No single-router struggles.
 No dead zones.
 Just smooth, stable Wi‑Fi that follows you wherever you go (even into that one weird corner where nothing ever worked before, you know the one).

-Whole Home Wi‑Fi is an optional add‑on to your Ting Internet service that uses an eero mesh system to extend Wi‑Fi coverage throughout your home.
+Whole Home Wi‑Fi is an optional add‑on to your Ting Internet service that uses eero to create a mesh Wi-Fi system to extend coverage throughout your home.

 Mesh systems use multiple access points to provide broader, more consistent wireless coverage than a single router alone.
 Whole Home Wifi provides: